vedh-sonawane/prompt_deck/README.md

 Tailwind CSS — Styling

-Built with ❤️ by Slidetech
+Built with ❤️ by PromptDeck